Flagstaff, AZ USA

 • Report heightened pain perception due to nervous system sensitization (NIH, 2018).

 These lifestyle impacts create a feedback loop where stress worsens joint health, and joint pain in turn fuels more stress.
+This pattern of joint pain caused by stress is more common than many realize.

 No single method works for everyone.
 However, evidence suggests that certain practices may reduce stress and indirectly support joint health.